-At the time it is determined that a vacant position is to be filled, unless otherwise approved by the Appointing Authority, employees employed prior to July 1, 1977 shall not be eligible to bid until the employee has served at least six (6) months in the station to which the employee is assigned.
-Employees employed on or after July 1, 1977, shall not be eligible for such bidding until having served at least one (1) year in the station to which the employee is assigned.
+At the time it is determined that a vacant position is to be filled, unless otherwise approved by the Appointing Authority, employees shall not be eligible to bid until having served at least one (1) year in the station to which the employee is assigned.
 The time limits provided in this paragraph shall not apply if the vacancy is created by death.
 Vacant positions which are to be filled shall be posted for 14 calendar days.
-Upon the closing of the bidding period, the Appointing Authority shall prepare and disseminate to the bidders a list of the bidders ranked by seniority.
+Upon the closing of the bidders ranked by seniority.
 Upon request, a copy shall be provided to the President of the Minnesota Conservation Officers Association.
 The bidders shall notify the Director of Enforcement in writing of their intent to accept the position within sixteen (16) days of the date on which the list of the bidders is published.
 The selected employee shall be entitled to occupy the position within sixty (60) days of the date of the closing of the acceptance period.